ValveAntiCheater/hard-hat-care/README.md

 * Lack of datasets related to employee mental health *(especially in blue-collar jobs)*
 * Many existing datasets mostly contained textual data points rather than quantitative data points

-**Implementation of Concept:** As this was a majority of our team's first hackathon, we faced a steep learning curve in integrating smoothly across the stack.
+**Implementation of Concept:** As this was the majority of our team's first hackathon, we faced a steep learning curve in integrating smoothly across the stack.
 Some problems included:
 * Connecting the Next.js front end to the Flask back end
 * Parsing a CSV file in TypeScript
-* Perfoming relevant encodings on categorical data
+* Performing relevant encodings on categorical data
 * Deploying our application through a hosting service
 * Using the Flask API to run the exported machine learning model (.pkl)